-If you meet the definition of being Totally & Permanently Disabled and have your claim accepted by the insurer, the payment will be paid to you as a single lump sum.
+If you meet the definition of totally and permanently disabled and have your claim accepted by the insurer, the payment will be paid to you as a single lump sum.

 What happens if you believe you are totally and permanently disabled?